 Browse More Rock Climbing Classics in Easy Bake Alcove

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Easy Bake Alcove:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Easy Bake Alcove:

 Featured Route For Easy Bake Alcove

 Wear your optimistic-colored clothing for this one.
 For me that's orange.
 Follow a line of three-finger pockets up to a nice flake by the second bolt.
 Climb hard moves well out left via the "piranha" hold to a big hole and the third clip.
 Make a big span move to a sharp-edged hold out up and right, then punch it up to a nice dish and the fourth bolt.
-Engaging, lower-angle climbing goes up and then out right to the arÍte.
+Engaging, lower-angle climbing goes up and then out right to the arête.
 Slap up the edge of the arête through one more surprisingly tricky sectio...[more]
-Browse More Classics in NM
+Browse More Classics in New Mexico